SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/website/main/content/en/examples/pods/config/redis-pod.yaml
 ```

-> The first command applies the 'example-redis-config' 'ConfigMap', adding it to your Kubernetes cluster’s configuration.
-The second command deploys a 'Redis Pod', referencing the 'ConfigMap' to set up Redis with your specified configurations.
+> The first command applies the `example-redis-config` `ConfigMap`, adding it to your Kubernetes cluster’s configuration.
+The second command deploys a `Redis Pod`, referencing the `ConfigMap` to set up Redis with your specified configurations.

 ### Step 3: Examine the Redis Pod Manifest

-In this step, you’ll review the Redis Pod manifest to understand how it references the example-redis-config ConfigMap, enabling dynamic configuration in Redis.
+In this step, you’ll review the `Redis Pod` manifest to understand how it references the `example-redis-config` ConfigMap, enabling dynamic configuration in Redis.

 #### Key Components in the Redis Pod Manifest